smallblue2/Hako/docs/functional-spec/FS.md

 **Technical Issues**

-* Handling inconsistent connections - essentially avoiding issues of client disconnections not being represented by the signalling servers state that it is actively operating on.
-This state must be handled without the assumption that that it is always valid.
+* Handling inconsistent connections - essentially avoiding issues of client disconnections not being represented by the signalling server's state that it is actively operating on.
+This state must be handled without the assumption that it is always valid.
-* How do clients respond to signalling server going down? - The clients should not assume the signalling server is able to connect them successfully.
+* How do clients respond to the signalling server going down? - The clients should not assume the signalling server is able to connect them successfully.

 **Dependencies With Other Requirements**